-Multiple Careers vs. a Single Career
+Multiple Careers vs. Single Career

 I have had opportunities to switch career in three junctures of my life.
 At the age of 38-45 I had an opportunity to move to policy making career, or politics.
 I was the chief economist to the Israeli government when I was 38.
 At this point, Israel economy was in a big crisis and highly educated economists were on demand by both coalition and opposition parties.
 At the age of 50 to 60, I could have developed a career in academic administration; either as a president of one of the Universities; or as a Rector of my own University.
-At the age of 60 to 65, I could have developed a career in in business on boards of directors.
+At the age of 60 to 65, I could have developed a career in business on boards of directors.
 At those junctures of my life I always decided to stick to my academic career.
 Looking back I am blessed in the fact that I was not tempted to leave academia.

-[The contrast to the career path of the leading economist Larry Summers cannot be more-sharp.
-At age 55, Larry Summers has already finished his first fourcareers.
-A swift rise to tenure at Harvard-career-one.
-He then moved to a high policy making role in Clinton's first term; promoted to deputy Treasury secretary; and in the last year-of the Clinton presidency-became the Treasury secretary: career number two.
+[The contrast to the career path of one the most talented academic economists in the US the leading economist Larry Summers cannot be sharper.
+The difference is of course firstly the talent; but also the opportunities for a US born person relative to an Israeli born person.
+At age 52, Larry Summers already finished his first three careers.
+A swift rise to tenure at Harvard- career one, he then moved to a high policy making role in Clinton's first term; promoted to deputy Treasury secretary; and in the last year of the Clinton presidency became the Treasury secretary: career number two.
 Career number three is in academic administration; the president of Harvard.
-After-a rocky five-year tenure, he starts the fourth-carreer path: back to economics with a lucrative part-time job at a big hedge fund, D.E.
-Shaw.
-Currently, in the Obama administration he is the top economist.]

-I cannot of course compare myself to people like Larry Summers in terms of intellectual capacity; he is one of a kind.
-In terms of my own sphere of opportunities, though, I am glad I have stuck to the academic economics career path.
+After rocky five- year tenure, he starts the fourth career path: back to economics with a lucrative part-time job at a big hedge fund, D. E. Shaw.
+And when Obama became the president in January 2009, Larry became his chief economic adviser to fight successfully the 2007- 9 financial crisis, which could have but did not follow the downward path of the Great Depression.
+I cannot of course compare myself to Larry Summers in terms of intellectual capacity; he is one of a kind.
+But, in terms of my own sphere of opportunities, though, I am glad I have stuck to the academic economics career path.]